Introduction to Doorway

 Homelessness is often an invisible problem in rural areas like North Wiltshire.
 Unlike the big cities, rough sleepers are rarely seen.
 Rather than sleeping on the streets, people who find themselves without a roof in Chippenham are often taken in by friends.
 They are the ‘Hidden Homeless’ of North Wiltshire.

-Doorway currently operates two open access drop-in sessions each week – Monday morning and Thursday afternoon.
-During each session we provide:
+Doorway currently operates two open access drop-in sessions each week – Monday morning and Thursday afternoon, and an activities and advice session on Wednesdays.
+We provide:

 - laundry facilities